r-lib/vctrs/README.md

 stripping attributes.
 For example, `?POSIXct` suggests that you should use `c()` if you want to reset the timezone.

-The second problem is `dplyr::bind_rows()`: how should it handle vector classes implemented in other packages?
-At the moment it handles them using a set of heuristics, these heuristics have grown over time, but it feels like we really need to think through the problem in order to build a robust solution that is robustly correct.
+The second problem is that `dplyr::bind_rows()` is not extensible by others.
+At the moment it handles S3 classes using a set of heuristics, but these often fail, and it feels like we really need to think through the problem in order to build a principled solution.
+This intersects with the need to cleanly support more types of data frame columns including lists of data frames, data frames, and matrices.

 ## Usage